EamonKavanagh/insight-coding-challenge/README.md

 ## Insight Data Engineering Coding Challenge

 A Java solution to the Insight Data Engineering coding challenge (April 2016).
-The challenge was to build a Twitter hashtag graph of tweets in a 60 second window with the goal of displaying the average degree as tweets streamed in.
-A description of the challenge can be found here: https://github.com/InsightDataScience/coding-challenge.
+The challenge was to calculate the average degree of a vertex in a Twitter hashtag graph for the last 60 seconds, and update this each time a new tweet appears.
+A detailed description of the challenge can be found here: https://github.com/InsightDataScience/coding-challenge.

 ## Description